-- Color matching system in place (the colors of these pencils match the Faber Castell watercolor pencils and pastels)
+- A color matching system in place (the colors of these pencils match the Faber Castell watercolor pencils and pastels)

-These are very high quality, oil based colored pencils which are tailored to professional artists.
-These pencils would make for the perfect gift for any artist friends.
+These are very high-quality, oil-based colored pencils that are tailored to professional artists.
+These pencils would make for the perfect gift for any artist’s friends.

 The price range will probably not suit beginners or more casual artists.